sezezulka/2023-01-ALMP-LTU/README.md

 2. John Körtner and Ruben L. Bach (2023).
 Inequality-Averse Outcome-Based Matching.

-Many thanks to John Körtner and Ruben Bach for sharing their code as well as for many helpful discussions to Michael Knaus.
+Many thanks to John Körtner and Ruben Bach for sharing their code and for many helpful discussions to Michael Knaus.
 All remaining errors are my own.